 This 78-hectare park, opened in 1845, is one of jewels in East London's crown.

 There is a pretty boating lake, packed with wildlife and featuring a reconstructed Chinese Pagoda.
-There are great eateries and pubs in and around Victoria Park, which also offers a host of sporting activities, regular music concerts (such as Lovebox) and other things to do...
-Read More
+There are great eateries and pubs in and around Victoria Park, which also offers a host of sporting activities, regular music concerts (such as All Points East) and other things to do (such as the popular farmer's market held each Sunday).

-In addition, there is a beginners’ room and a Board Room – where seasoned climbers can hang on to tiny holds to improve their physique and technique.
+In addition, there is a large area for roped climbing, a beginners’ room and a Board Room – where seasoned climbers can hang on to tiny holds to improve their physique and technique.

 One of the magnificent seven graveyards—privately run sites established in Victorian times to keep up with London’s spiralling population—the cemetery was closed to burials in 1966.
 In its early years, the cemetery was predominantly used to bury poor Londoners in public graves.